 On November 9, 2015, a divided panel of the Fifth Circuit Court of Appeals upheld the district court’s order granting the preliminary injunction.
 The majority accepted the lower court’s findings that Texas has standing to bring this lawsuit based on the additional costs it would incur to issue driver’s licenses to beneficiaries of expanded DACA and DAPA.
 The court acknowledged that judicial review is unavailable under the APA where a matter is committed to agency discretion and that the government’s immigration enforcement priorities fall squarely within this category; nonetheless, the majority also found that the plaintiff states were likely to prevail on their claim that the federal government should have pursued notice-and-comment rulemaking because DAPA and expanded DACA determinations are non-discretionary.
 In addition, the majority held that the new deferred action initiatives are arbitrary and capricious because the federal government did not have authority to promulgate them under the Immigration and Nationality Act.
 The Court also granted a motion by the Mexican American Legal Defense and Education Fund (MALDEF) to intervene in the case on behalf of three mothers who wish to apply for DAPA once it is implemented.
 Allowing MALDEF to intervene means the mothers can participate as parties in the case, with all of the rights of parties, including briefing and argument.

 On January 19, 2016, the Supreme Court announced it would review the Fifth Circuit’s decision.
 A broad range of organizations and community leaders filed amicus briefs with the Supreme Court in support of the federal government, demonstrating the far-reaching impact of this case.
-Together, the amici make a strong argument that expanded DACA and DAPA are good for families, public safety and the American economy.
-The amici include faith-based groups, business owners, law enforcement officials, educators, former Homeland Security Officials, and current and former members of Congress.
-Furthermore, 115 mayors, county executives, and localities as well as 16 states and the District of Columbia filed briefs in support of the government’s position.
+Together, the amici made a strong argument that expanded DACA and DAPA are good for families, public safety and the American economy.
+The amici included faith-based groups, business owners, law enforcement officials, educators, former Homeland Security officials, and current and former members of Congress.
+Furthermore, 115 mayors, county executives, and localities, as well as 16 states and the District of Columbia, filed briefs in support of the government’s position.

 On April 18 the Supreme Court heard 90 minutes of oral argument.
 The argument itself focused primarily on the issue of standing, or legal capacity, to file the lawsuit.
-Although the U.S. Solicitor General and the Texas Solicitor General (on behalf of all 26 states) argued for the bulk of the time, the Court also allowed the U.S. House of Representatives, which filed an amicus brief in support of the states, and intervenor MALDEF (on behalf of three mothers who intend to apply for DAPA once it is implemented) to argue as well.
-Earlier in April, the House of Representatives, sought and was granted fifteen minutes before the Supreme Court "to weigh in on this important question of whether the president failed in his constitutional duty to execute the law as written by Congress."
-It is common for the Supreme Court to allow Congress to argue before the Court in person when they file a brief.
+Although the U.S. Solicitor General and the Texas Solicitor General (on behalf of all 26 states) argued for the bulk of the time, the Court also allowed the U.S. House of Representatives, which filed an amicus brief in support of the states, and intervenor MALDEF (on behalf of the intervenors) to argue as well.

 Read Our Blog